aaronsheldon/vonFoersterHazards/README.md

 Land Acknowledgement
 --------------------

-The author has had the good fortune to have found a home near the mountains on the traditional territories of the [Treaty 7](https://www.treaty7.org/) people, and is blessed to have has good neighbors the peoples of the [Tsuut'ina Nation](https://tsuutinanation.com/).
+The author has had the good fortune to have found a home near the mountains on the traditional territories of the [Treaty 7](https://www.treaty7.org/) people, and is blessed to have as good neighbors the peoples of the [Tsuut'ina Nation](https://tsuutinanation.com/).

 Citing
 ------